 Because it’s so central to your online identity, it’s best to buy a domain name in the initial stages of naming your business.

 That way, you can check on domain availability BEFORE you settle on a business name.
+If you need inspiration for names that might work for your business, try our business name generator to get some ideas.

 How to search for domains at GoDaddy